LedgerHQ/app-openpgp/doc/user/blue-app-openpgp-card.rst

 Use the "Ledger Manager" Chrome App.
 See https://www.ledgerwallet.com/apps/manager for details.

-As the "OpenPGP card" application is not fully compliant with UI and documentation guidelines, the application is in developer section: click on "Show delevopers items" on the bottom right corner to see it.
+As the "OpenPGP card" application is not fully compliant with UI and documentation guidelines, the application is in developer section: click on "Show developers items" on the bottom right corner to see it.

    - Launch the Ledger Manager.
 See `Ledger Manager <https://www.ledgerwallet.com/apps/manager>`_
      and  ` <https://ledger.groovehq.com/knowledge_base/topics/ledger-manager>`_